Did Car Accidents Decrease During The COVID-19 Pandemic?

 Traffic deaths increased during the pandemic due to speeding.
 Fewer drivers on the roads meant that drivers on the roads had more wiggle room to commit driving violations such as speeding.
 Drivers were also characteristically more fatigued from the societal burdens of the pandemic, and those on the roads were more prone to driving less responsibly.

 The city of New York, and Manhattan specifically, are areas frequently examined for these trends.
-In early 2020 in Manhattan, one trend was a 70.2 percent decrease in traffic or vehicle crossings on bridges and in tunnels in Manhattan Central Business District between February 2020 and April 2020.
+In early 2020 in Manhattan, one trend was a 70.2 percent decrease in traffic or vehicle crossings on bridges and in tunnels in the Manhattan Central Business District between February 2020 and April 2020.
 As the rate of traffic decreased by 84 percent, the speed of traffic increased by 27 percent.

 Drivers in New York City on the island of Manhattan drove 93 percent less during April 2020 than they drove in January 2020.
 However, report after report indicates that fatal crashes were occurring at high rates.